tjeuput/dataLoanExploration/README.md

 ### 3. Prosper Rating and Status Loan

 The Prosper rating is a custom risk score built using historical Prosper data.
 It is intended to give a quick summary of the estimated risk of a particular loan.
-By comparing this with the loan status, we can see the relationship between the two data sets.
+By comparing this with the loan status, I can see the relationship between the two data sets.

 ```python